Admission for the January 2025 academic session is ongoing Apply Now!

 Public Health Nutrition1

-• Evaluate nutrition programs for children under five; and
+• Evaluate nutrition programs for children under five.

 • Explain the national nutritional goals and their associated problems.